ElvisNjenga13/Elvis-Njenga-Does-Great-Things/README.md

 ## Hi I'm Elvis👋

+I'm currently learning the basics of computers both the hardware and software, and also learning the basics of Information Technology and Cybersecurity.
+I'm a current work study student working in the Computer lab at my community college and am studying Computer Science.
 <!--
 **ElvisNjenga13/ElvisNjenga13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.